 Here is the complete guide to visiting Sequoia National Park in the winter covering things to do, what to bring, where to stay, and other tips to make the best of your time there!

-While it may feel intimidating visiting the Sierra Nevada mountains in the colder seasons, with some planning and a little bit of prep, traveling to the mountains in the wintertime can be equally enjoyable and safe as it would be in the summer.
+While it may feel intimidating to visit the Sierra Nevada mountains in the colder seasons, with some planning and a little bit of prep, traveling to the mountains in the wintertime can be equally enjoyable and safe as it would be in the summer.

 - Evening temperatures get extremely cold as soon as the sun goes down.

-- Proper clothing and winter gear is a must to keep you warm and cozy.
+- Proper clothing and winter gear are a must to keep you warm and cozy.